kabasset/kabasset/source/resume.rst

    ==== ====
    Courses with CNES
    =========
-   2024 Image Quality
+   2024 Astronomy (by IRAP, Pic du Midi Observatory) 2024 `MaNiTou summer school on gravitational waves <https://indico.in2p3.fr/event/31714/>`_ (by L2IT) 2024 Image Quality
-   2021 Techniques and Technologies for Space Vehicles 2018 Astronomy (by IRAP, Fleurance)
+   2021 `Techniques and Technologies for Space Vehicles <https://advanced.techinspace.fr/en/>`_ 2018 Astronomy (by IRAP, Fleurance)
    2017 Advanced Python (by iForm, Toulouse)
    ==== ====